Jason Lai

 Conductor / HKS Artist Associate 2009-2011

-Since settling in Singapore he has continued with his television work.
+Lai has continued with his television work since settling in Singapore.
 He was presenter and conductor for Project Symphony, an eight-part series for OKTO where he was filmed setting up a community orchestra.
-This year, he has been heavily involved filming for a BBC series Heart of Asia which explores the contemporary arts and culture scene in Thailand, Indonesia, Korea and the Philippines, and a further series for BBC World called Tales from Modern China.
+He has been heavily involved in filming for a BBC series Heart of Asia which explores the contemporary arts and culture scene in Thailand, Indonesia, Korea and the Philippines, and a further series for BBC World called Tales from Modern China.
+His most recent work is for Channel News Asia and includes Sing to Remember, a documentary on dementia and singing in choirs, and Nudge, a five-part series on how we can be persuaded to change our daily habits.

 Education is an important part of Lai’s work in Singapore.
-At the Yong Siew Toh Conservatory he trains the next generation of conductors, many of whom have had many successes both at home and abroad, and with the SSO he spearheads the education and outreach programme, helping the orchestra reach new audiences notably through his Discovering Music and Children’s concerts.
+At the Yong Siew Toh Conservatory, he trains the next generation of conductors, many of whom have had many successes both at home and abroad, and with the SSO he spearheaded the education and outreach programme, helping the orchestra reach new audiences notably through his Discovering Music and children’s concert series.

 click to download images